WPCloudDeploy/wp-cloud-deploy/README.md

 * Tweak: WPAPP - Updated redis script has better ability to detect when redis fails to install properly.
 * Tweak: WPAPP - Move app tab permissions for teams into their own column on the edit teams screen.
 * Tweak: WPAPP - Added some prophylactic checks around post types before deleting log posts.
+* Tweak: WPAPP - Set individual limits for each log.
 * Fix: WPAPP - Clone site tab was using the incorrect permissions name under teams.
+* Fix: WPAPP - Search on ssh and other log screens would sometimes return results from other post types.
+* Dev: WPAPP - Various fixes to the existing REST API endpoints.
+* Dev: WPAPP - New REST API endpoints for changing domain and cloning sites.
+* Other: Minimium version of WP is now 5.4.

 4.13.0
 ------